 Relationship with the APCP Stakeholder

 The Technical Panel secretariat works with the Technical Panel chair and respective members, the secretariat of the Stakeholder Panel, the UK Statistics Authority and ONS to ensure that the activities of the Stakeholder and Technical Panels are coordinated.
-Technical Panel members will be copied in on all correspondence sent to Stakeholder Panel members and vice versa.
+Both Technical and Stakeholder Panel members will be provided with the agenda for the other Panel prior to its meeting.
+They will be given access to the other Panel’s papers on request, unless the confidentiality status prevents this.
+The code of conduct for handling sensitive material (described below) also applies here.

 Transparency / Confidentiality